 Her service to the dance community has included her work as President of Ausdance NSW; Chair of the Dance Committee, NSW Ministry for the Arts (now Arts NSW); and Chair of the Tertiary Dance Council of Australia.
 She was also a member of NSW’s HSC Dance Examination committee.

 Jacqui is currently working with Canberra Dance Theatre and Belconnen Arts Centre, enjoying the challenges of using dance to promote creative and healthy living, and social inclusion.

-Kathy has enjoyed 30 years of employment in the arts and cultural sector in wide-ranging roles such as arts and events manager, producer, educator and trainer, practitioner and community development
+Kathy has enjoyed 30 years of employment in the arts and cultural sector in wide-ranging roles such as arts and events manager, producer, educator and trainer, practitioner and community development arts worker.

-arts worker.
-She is currently Faculty of Education Programme Manager at the Royal Academy of Dance, Australia managing teacher training qualifications and Academy’s Continuing Professional Development Programme.
+Previously, she was Faculty of Education Programme Manager at the Royal Academy of Dance, Australia managing teacher training qualifications and Academy’s Continuing Professional Development Programme.
 In 2016 she organised and produced the RAD’s inaugural Dance Teaching for the 21st Century: Practice and Innovation International Conference.

 She was the founding director of FORM Dance Projects (formerly known as Western Sydney Dance Action), development manager at the Walkley Foundation for Journalism and has held various positions within the public and not-for-profit sectors as an event producer and project manager.
 Her skills include project and program management and development; marketing, sponsorship and fundraising; research; and community development.